Ontario Regulation 686/21 prescribes the required or mandatory programs and services Conservation Authorities provide.

 In 2019/2020 the province amended the Conservation Authorities Act.
-The amendments were designed to ensure that Conservation Authorities focus and deliver on their mandates of protecting people and property from flooding and other natural hazards, and conserving natural resources.
+The changes direct Conservation Authorities to focus and deliver on their mandates to:

-In October 2021 the province released new regulations that provide further detailed direction on how to implement the amendments.
+In October 2021, the province released new regulations to provide detailed direction for putting amendments in place.

 - Establishes the transition period to enter into those agreements.